tudorpopica/WAT/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
+1. Start the server: server/src/main/java/MainApplication.
+Right click, and then click Run
+2. Start the client side: client/src/main/java/MainApplication.
+Right click, and then click Run

 ## How to contribute to it